RELEVANT SECTIONS AND CHAPTERS

 Defining abuse can be complex but it can involve an intentional, reckless, deliberate or dishonest act by the perpetrator.
 It may be physical, verbal or psychological, an act of neglect or an omission to act.
 In any case where anyone encounters abuse and they are uncertain about their next steps, they should contact the police or adult social care for advice.

 The nature and timing of the intervention and who is best placed to lead will be, in part, determined by the circumstances.
 For example, where there is poor, neglectful care or practice, resulting in pressure sores, an employer led disciplinary response may be appropriate, but this situation will also need steps to improve the care given immediately and a clinical audit of practice.
 Commissioning or regulatory enforcement action may also be appropriate.

 Early sharing of information is the key to providing an effective response where there are emerging concerns (see South Tyneside Information Sharing Protocol and Case Recording).
 To ensure effective safeguarding arrangements:

-- all organisations must have arrangements in place which set out clearly the processes and the principles for sharing information between each other, with other professionals and the safeguarding adults board; this could be via an information-sharing agreement to formalise the arrangements; and,
+- all organisations must have arrangements in place which set out clearly the processes and the principles for sharing information between each other, with other professionals and the South Tyneside Safeguarding Children and Adults Partnership; this could be via an information-sharing agreement to formalise the arrangements; and,

 - no professional should assume that someone else will pass on information which they think may be critical to the safety and wellbeing of the adult.
 If a professional has concerns about the adult’s welfare and believes they are suffering or likely to suffer abuse or neglect, they should share the information with the local authority, and the police if they believe or suspect that a crime has been committed.